ARRIVE COLOMBO, SRI LANKA

 Get an early start to visit the extraordinary Buddhist cave temples at Dambulla, with statues and murals dating back to the third century BC representing Sinhalese Buddhist art at its best.
 Continue south to Kandy, the country’s cultural capital, with sundowners and a traditional Kandyan cultural performance this evening.

 Join a professor at the Royal Botanical Gardens at Peradeniya for a guided walk through the extraordinary botanical collection, comprising over 4,000 plant species, including a priceless collection of 300 varieties of orchids.
 Relax for the remainder of the day before a pooja ceremony this evening at the Temple of the Sacred Tooth, the city’s most famous landmark, which houses the Sacred Tooth Relic of Lord Buddha.
 Amid scents of lotus and jasmine, join monks and pilgrims who gather to make offerings to the Buddha.
+Enjoy VIP entry to the inner Shrine Room where the sacred tooth relic of Buddha is kept.

 Travel through the misty highlands into hill country, past lush green tea estates and scenic waterfalls.
 Lunch in Nuwara Eliya before an afternoon tea experience.
 Visit tea plantations and a factory to learn from an expert about the journey from planting and plucking to manufacturing, grading and processing, the auction system, and finally, a tasting.
 Afterward, savor a tea-themed dinner in your converted tea factory hotel.